rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 There is a vanity that takes place on earth, that there are righteous people to whom it happens according to the deeds of the wicked, and there are wicked people to whom it happens according to the deeds of the righteous.
 I said that this also is vanity. ^0814

-And I commend joy, for man has nothing better under the sun but to eat and drink and be joyful, for this will go with him in his toil through the days of his life that God has given him under the sun. ^0815
+And I commend joy, for man has no good thing under the sun but to eat and drink and be joyful, for this will go with him in his toil through the days of his life that God has given him under the sun. ^0815

-When I applied my heart to know wisdom, and to see the business that is done on earth, how neither day nor night do one’s eyes see sleep, ^0816
+When I applied my heart to know wisdom, and to see the business that is done on earth, how neither day nor night do one's eyes see sleep, ^0816

 then I saw all the work of God, that man cannot find out the work that is done under the sun.
 However much man may toil in seeking, he will not find it out.
 Even though a wise man claims to know, he cannot find it out. ^0817

 But all this I laid to heart, examining it all, how the righteous and the wise and their deeds are in the hand of God.
 Whether it is love or hate, man does not know; both are before him. ^0901

 It is the same for all, since the same event happens to the righteous and the wicked, to the good and the evil, to the clean and the unclean, to him who sacrifices and him who does not sacrifice.
-As the good one is, so is the sinner, and he who swears is as he who shuns an oath. ^0902
+As is the good, so is the sinner, and he who swears is as he who shuns an oath. ^0902

 This is an evil in all that is done under the sun, that the same event happens to all.
 Also, the hearts of the children of man are full of evil, and madness is in their hearts while they live, and after that they go to the dead. ^0903